Petrosz007/msc-thesis/chapters/intervals.typ

 return !(case1 || case2 || case3)
 ```

 Here, we are looking at the case when the intervals don't intersect, because that is an easier case to handle.
-We can negate this result to get whther intervals intersect.
+We can negate this result to get whether intervals intersect.

 - `case1` is when the intervals are above or below each other, like $[0, 10]$ and $[20, 30]$ or $[20, 30]$ and $[0, 10]$.
 Because _lo_ $<=$ _hi_, we only have to check the _lo_ and _hi_ of the two intervals.